Systemisch

-Systemisch is a 1994 album by the German glitch group Oval.
+Systemisch is the second album by the German glitch project Oval.
 It was released in 1994 by Mille Plateaux.

-Breaking away from the instrumental format of previous work, the album used sound taken from deliberately damaged CDs to combine an experimental glitch aesthetic with an accessible pop sensibility.
-This new approach gave Oval their first major critical attention.
-In its development of the glitch aesthetic in electronic music, Systemisch influenced the sound of artists such as Autechre and Björk, who sampled the track "Aero Deck" in the song "Unison", from the album Vespertine.
-The song "Textuell" was used in a perfume commercial by Giorgio Armani.
+The album, like their previous vocal-focused album Wohnton, used deliberately damaged CDs as sample sources to combine an experimental glitch aesthetic with an accessible sensibility.
+From the point of Systemisch onward, Oval emphasized this source in their music, especially on the following album 94 Diskont (1995).
+In its development of the glitch aesthetic in electronic music, Systemisch influenced artists such as Autechre and Björk, the latter of which who sampled the track "Aero Deck" in the song "Unison" from her album Vespertine.
+The track "Textuell" was used in an Armani perfume commercial.